 Who doesn’t envy Brad Pitt’s life?
-Hollywood’s most well-known heartthrob has infinite appeal according to GQ, and one part of that is the hair.
+Hollywood’s most well-known heartthrob has infinite appeal according to GQ, and one part of that appeal is the hair.
 Ever since his days in Fight Club and Interview with the Vampire, the actor and long-time art devotee has sported thick, naturally enviable hair.

 Brad Pitt’s hairstyles change frequently to match his iconic roles.
 From his long blonde hair in the 1990s to his short, spiky haircut in the early 2000s, Pitt is a chameleon who continuously changes his look.

-There’s no better person to look up to for men’s hairstyles.
+There’s no better person to look up to for celebrity hairstyles.
 Brad Pitt’s not afraid to take his thick hair to any level, whether bleached blonde, long and Fabio-esque, or spiked with highlights.
 See the many ways to style and grow your hair like the Brad below.

-Most Iconic Brad Pitt Haircuts
+Iconic Brad Pitt Hair

 Want to know how Brad Pitt changes up his hair seemingly whenever he gets bored?
-We look back at Brad Pitt’s hair transformations from the 1990s to early 2000s, transitioning to his current looks of the red carpet with a full-on beard.
+We look back at Brad Pitt’s hair transformations from the 1990s to early 2000s, transitioning to his current looks on the red carpet with a full-on beard.

 There doesn’t seem to be any look that Brad can’t pull off, which is probably why he was named People’s Sexiest Man Alive – twice.
 Some things Brad is famous for: